 There are a great number of ice skating rinks in Tokyo which are specially installed in winter.
 Skating around in the wondrous atmosphere produced by the lights is a special pleasure that can only be had during the holiday season.
 We’ll introduce you to a few of the rinks you can skate on.

 Accessible from Shibuya in about ten minutes, Futako Tamagawa has an exceptional location.
 Made from natural ice, the 390 square meter skating rink at Futako Tamagawa Rise is enjoyed by people of all ages.

 Ice Skating Season: December 11, 2021 - March 6 2022

 The Red Brick Warehouse, a popular shopping and sightseeing destination in Yokohama, also opens a skating rink in winter.
 Usually themed around art and ice, the Red Brick Warehouse skating rink cooperates with a diverse array of artists every year.

-There are many events that travelers can only enjoy if they come to Japan during Christmastime.
+There are many events that can be enjoyed in Japan during the holiday season.
 How about spending a wonderful Christmas in a uniquely Japanese atmosphere?